-Stale bud, broken cartridges, and melted edibles aren't the end of the world, but they sure do sting from the loss of THC and money.
-More importantly, if your bud is getting stale, it's because air is getting in and out (and that means the smell is too).
+Stale buds, broken cartridges, and melted edibles aren't the end of the world, but they sure do sting from the loss of THC and money.
+More importantly, if your bud is getting stale, it's because air is getting in and out (and that means the smell is, too).

-Avoid this pain by learning the best way to store weed to keep your marijuana products fresh, potent, flavorful and odor-free for longer.
+Avoid this pain by learning the best way to store weed to keep your cannabis products fresh, potent, flavorful, and odor-free for longer.
 Weed is like any other product.
 It's susceptible to degradation, but a few precautionary steps ensure your products stay fresh for as long as possible.

 What Happens When You Don't Store Your Cannabis Properly?